 Price and Value

-At just over $140, the Karcher WD5 isn’t the most expensive shop vacuum we’ve tested.
+At just under $140, the Karcher WD5 isn’t the most expensive shop vacuum we’ve tested.
 It is pricey in its size class, though.
 That might make you shy away considering the performance level is also below the majority of its competiton.
 So what do you get for the additional money?

 Design and build quality.
 Design considerations like a filter cleaning mechanism and outside filter access cost more to make and Karcher is a step ahead of the rest in overall quality.

 Reviewing the Karcher WD5 Wet/Dry Vac reminds me of an old joke: